Connect with The Scarlet Hub

 How long will it take for Rutgers to receive my FAFSA?

 The Office of Financial Aid usually receives your FAFSA seven (7) days from the time you completed the application.
-However, you will not receive an award notification until mid-March (for those that file before the January 15 priority deadline) or two weeks after you submit the FAFSA (for those that file after the priority deadline).
+However, you will not receive an award notification until mid-March (for those that file before the January 15 priority deadline (NOTE: The date for the 2024-2025 FAFSA is February 15, 2024)) or two weeks after you submit the FAFSA (for those that file after the priority deadline).

 I was selected for verification and I submitted all of my paperwork.
 How long will it take to finalize my file?